 1. Introduction :

-A large proportion of the mammalian transcriptome does not code for proteins and to date, the number of known noncoding genes is more than 3 times that of protein-coding genes (Iyer et al., 2015).
-Among noncoding RNAs, long noncoding RNAs (>200bp) that do not overlap protein-coding genes are the most abundant (long intergenic noncoding RNAs, lincRNAs).
-Functional and evolutionary analyses, together with extensive characterization of a handful of lincRNAs, support the general consensus that these transcripts can regulate gene product abundance transcriptionally and post-transcriptionally, and that they can contribute to organismal traits and diseases (Kornienko, Guenzl, Barlow, & Pauler, 2013).
-However, the mechanisms of function for the majority of lincRNAs remain unknown (Rinn & Chang, 2012).
+It was only recently discovered that a surprisingly large proportion of the mammalian transcriptome does not code for proteins.
+To date, the number of annotated noncoding genes is more than 3 times higher than protein-coding genes (Iyer et al., 2015).
+Amongst all noncoding RNAs, long noncoding RNAs (>200bp) that do not overlap protein-coding genes are the most abundant (long intergenic noncoding RNAs, lincRNAs).
+Functional and evolutionary analyses, together with extensive characterization of a handful of lincRNAs, demonstrate that these transcripts are involved in gene regulation processes transcriptionally and post-transcriptionally, and that they can contribute to organismal traits and diseases (Kornienko, Guenzl, Barlow, & Pauler, 2013).
+However, the mechanisms of function, if any, for the majority of lincRNAs remain unknown (Rinn & Chang, 2012).

-It is thought that spatial organization of the genome is an important component of these mechanisms (Engreitz, Ollikainen, & Guttman, 2016).
-Indeed, contrary to traditional view, genomic DNA is not linear, but is folded into variably compact chromosomal structures that likely impact expression of the embedded genes (Gorkin, Leung, & Ren, 2014).
-On a global scale, regions with a high degree of compaction are classified as heterochromatin while uncondensed regions are called euchromatin (Passarge, 1979).
-These are respectively associated with lower and higher expression levels (Tamaru, 2010).
-Chromosomes can be further divided into smaller domains where frequent DNA-DNA interactions occur as a result of their close proximity within the cellular nuclear space.
-These are called topologically associated domains (TADs).
-These domains are largely conserved across cell lines and they frequently contain smaller loop structures that promote contacts between different genetic regulatory elements, such as enhancers and promoters (Rao et al., 2014).

-Such chromatin loops are often found at TAD boundaries (Rao et al., 2014).
-They are also enriched in architectural proteins, such as CTCF and cohesin (Pope et al., 2014).
-Both proteins are thought to function in the delimitation between neighbouring TADs by acting as genomic insulators that prevent DNA-DNA interactions across multiple domains.
-In addition to modulating regulatory promoter-enhancer interactions, TAD boundaries are often gene-dense and are enriched in highly transcribed genes (Ong & Corces, 2014).
+It is thought that spatial organization of the genome is an important factor in gene regulation (Engreitz, Ollikainen, & Guttman, 2016).
+Indeed, contrary to the traditional view, genomic DNA is not linear, but is folded into variably compact chromosomal structures that likely impact expression of the embedded genes (Gorkin, Leung, & Ren, 2014).
+On a global scale, regions with a high degree of compaction are classified as heterochromatin while relatively uncondensed regions are called euchromatin (Passarge, 1979).
+These are respectively associated with lower and higher level of active transcription (Tamaru, 2010).
+Chromosomes are further compartmentalized into smaller domains, called topologically associated domains (TADs), where frequent DNA-DNA interactions is high within a TAD as a result of their close proximity and low across TADs.
+Smaller loop structures are often found at TAD boundaries that act to promote contacts between different genetic regulatory elements, such as enhancers and promoters (Rao et al., 2014).
+In addition to modulating regulatory promoter-enhancer interactions, TAD boundaries have been shown to be essential regions for gene regulation.
+They are often gene-dense and are enriched in highly transcribed genes (Ong & Corces, 2014).
+They are also enriched in TAD architectural proteins, including CTCF (Pope et al., 2014), which functions to delimit TAD borders by acting as genomic insulators that prevent DNA-DNA interactions across multiple TADs.
+TAD boundaries are also enriched in cohesin binding, a multi-protein complex that are thought to be involved in establishing enhancer-promoter interactions (REF).
+While most CTCF sites are largely shared between different cell types and species (REF), cohesin binding at gene regulatory elements is often cell-type specific (REF).